-- Checkpoints (2pts x 5).
+- Checkpoints (7pts).
 Periodic "checkpoints" serve to assess your understanding of key course concepts.
 Each checkpoint consists of open-ended questions on Carmen.
 You will receive instructor feedback on these assignments.
-There are five checkpoints in total, and they are graded out of two points for thoroughness and completion (2 = satisfactory, 1 = needs improvement, 0 = incomplete). - Online Quizzes (10pts x 5).
+There are three checkpoints in total, and they are graded out of two points for thoroughness and completion (2 = satisfactory, 1 = needs improvement, 0 = incomplete).
+Successful completion (i.e., not receiving a 0) of all three checkpoints grants an additional 1 point to your grade. - Online Quizzes (43pts).
 Students have the opportunity to take six quizzes during the semester.
 Quizzes will assess your knowledge and understanding related to (1) lecture video material and (2) course readings.
-Quizzes are not cumulative. - Each quiz is worth 10 points and has 10 questions.
-The quizzes will rigorously test your knowledge about the topics covered in the previous two weekly modules.
+Quizzes are not cumulative. - The quizzes will rigorously test your knowledge about the topics covered in the previous two weekly modules.
 I have designed the quizzes to be difficult for two reasons.
 First, the difficulty will motivate you to keep up with the material each week and to study as you would for a standard, in-person exam.
-Second, all quizzes are open book and open notes. - Your lowest quiz score will be dropped.
-In other words, only your five highest quiz scores will count toward your final grade. - O Students will only have one 30-minute attempt to complete each quiz.
+Second, all quizzes are open book and open notes. - Your lowest quiz score will be dropped. - Students will only have one 30-minute attempt to complete each quiz.
 I do not allow group work on the quizzes and doing so constitutes academic misconduct.
 Please prepare well and do not wait until the last minute to start a quiz, as technological issues can occur (see technology policy below for more details).
-If students have questions about the quizzes generally, they should use the General Discussion Board available in Carmen. - On quiz weeks, Carmen will automatically open the quiz at 12:01am EST on Monday and close the quiz at 11:59pm EST on Sunday.
+If students have questions about the quizzes generally, they should use the General Discussion Board available in Carmen.

+- On quiz weeks, Carmen will automatically open the quiz at 12:01am EST on Monday and close the quiz at 11:59pm EST on Sunday.
 The automated quiz system draws questions from a validated pool of questions, meaning that each student's quiz will be slightly different.
 Missing a quiz earns you a zero for that week's quiz.
 Lateness penalties apply to quizzes.
 This means that you can take quizzes after the deadline, but you will suffer a point penalty. - Lab Proposals (5pts x3).
 You will write three research proposals focused on research methods taught in lecture and lab.
 It should answer a question in communication industry and you are encouraged to be creative and to come up with your own topic.
 Lab instructors will provide more details and guidelines about these proposals. - Lab Analyses (5pts x3).
 You will complete three sets of statistical analyses that employ skills using Microsoft Excel and JASP.
 These programs and procedures will be modeled during lecture and lab.
 Lab instructors will provide more details and guidelines about these analyses. - Lab Participation (10pts).
 A weekly participation/attendance grade will be assigned by your lab instructors based on your active participation/attendance in the weekly lab activities.
-Your four lowest scores will be dropped (you will get full credit for your four lowest grades).
+Your two lowest scores will be dropped (you will get full credit for your two lowest grades).